"A Very Human Future - Enriching Humanity in a Digitized World" New Book Launch from Fast Future

-)-- Launch of the latest book from Fast Future.
-"A Very Human Future - Enriching Humanity in a Digitized World" acknowledges the powerful technological shifts reshaping our world and addresses five key themes that are occupying the minds of individuals, politicians, business leaders, and civil society organizations across the globe:
+October 17th sees the launch of the latest book from Fast Future.
+"A Very Human Future - Enriching Humanity in a Digitized World" acknowledges the powerful technological shifts reshaping our world and addresses five key themes that are occupying the minds of individuals, politicians, business leaders, and civil society organizations across the globe: Exponential Technologies, Future of Work, People First, Policy Priorities, Enriching Humanity.

 Exponential Technologies - How might exponential technologies such as artificial intelligence (AI) evolve over the next two decades and impact society, business, industry sectors, and government?